 Police say no sexual assault in viral ‘DoorDash Girl’ deepfake saga

-The two videos, posted within days of each other, mirrored each other's phrasing down to the description of the alleged attacker, fueling the belief that a single AI model had been repurposed.
-As the posts racked up millions of views, the narrative took on a life of its own, prompting endless comment threads and a flurry of memes.
-Law enforcement stepped in, reviewing the footage and the surrounding claims.
+Some even whispered that DoorDash might have staged a deepfake.
+The posts appeared within days of each other, and the matching phrasing fed the idea that a single AI model had been reused.
+As the clips racked up millions of views, the story took on a life of its own, endless comment threads, a flood of memes, and a lot of speculation.

 Police also said they "determined that no sexual assault occurred."
 As the deepfakes gained virality across TikTok, Instagram, X, and Reddit, the assumption was that both videos were AI-generated because the talking points were eerily identical; some even speculated that DoorDash orchestrated an AI PR campaign against Henderson.
 DoorDash tells WIRED that the company is "aware of AI-generated content surrounding this case and in no way condones or supports it."
 In reality, a bot account, uimuthavohaj0g, dubbed the creator NDR Antonio V's DARVO response video over an AI-generated video using Larose's face and likeness.
 The bot account's deepfake video also uses an out-of-context clip from Henderson's original video in the background to further drive the point that Henderson fabricated her SA allegations to garner a "platform."
 After TikTok removed Henderson's original video, she posted that she attempted to upload it again, without the footage of the assailant.